Who can adjust these settings?

 Share via the meeting page

-Add users with whom you want to share the meeting.
+Add users with whom you want to share the meeting, then click the green Done button before closing.

-Users can also manually share meetings by clicking on the eye icon on the right-hand side of the page.
+Users can also manually share meetings by clicking on the eye icon on the right-hand panel.
 Click on the Shared with [number of people] button in that tab.

 A window will appear where you can give access to other Jump users to see the notes.